ajv-validator/ajv/README.md

 - _multipleOfPrecision_: by default `multipleOf` keyword is validated by comparing the result of division with parseInt() of that result.
 It works for dividers that are bigger than 1.
 For small dividers such as 0.01 the result of the division is usually not integer (even when it should be integer, see issue [#84](https://github.com/ajv-validator/ajv/issues/84)).
 If you need to use fractional dividers set this option to some positive integer N to have `multipleOf` validated using this formula: `Math.abs(Math.round(division) - division) < 1e-N` (it is slower but allows for float arithmetics deviations).
 - _messages_: Include human-readable messages in errors. `true` by default. `false` can be passed when messages are generated outside of Ajv code (e.g. with [ajv-i18n](https://github.com/ajv-validator/ajv-i18n)).
 - _sourceCode_: add `sourceCode` property to validating function (for debugging; this code can be different from the result of toString call).
 - _processCode_: an optional function to process generated code before it is passed to Function constructor.
 It can be used to either beautify (the validating function is generated without line-breaks) or to transpile code.
-Starting from version 5.0.0 this option replaced options:
-  - `beautify` that formatted the generated function using [js-beautify](https://github.com/beautify-web/js-beautify).
-If you want to beautify the generated code pass a function calling `require('js-beautify').js_beautify` as `processCode: code => js_beautify(code)`.
-  - `transpile` that transpiled asynchronous validation function.
-You can still use `transpile` option with [ajv-async](https://github.com/ajv-validator/ajv-async) package.
-See [Asynchronous validation](#asynchronous-validation) for more information.
 - _cache_: an optional instance of cache to store compiled schemas using stable-stringified schema as a key.
 For example, set-associative cache [sacjs](https://github.com/epoberezkin/sacjs) can be used.
 If not passed then a simple hash is used which is good enough for the common use case (a limited number of statically defined schemas).
 Cache should have methods `put(key, value)`, `get(key)`, `del(key)` and `clear()`.
 - _serialize_: an optional function to serialize schema to cache key.
 Pass `false` to use schema itself as a key (e.g., if WeakMap used as a cache).
 By default [fast-json-stable-stringify](https://github.com/epoberezkin/fast-json-stable-stringify) is used.
 - _jsPropertySyntax_ (deprecated) - set to `true` to report `dataPath` in errors as in v6, using JavaScript property syntax (e.g., `".prop[1].subProp"`).
 By default `dataPath` in errors is reported as JSON pointer.
 This option is added for backward compatibility and is not recommended - this format is difficult to parse even in JS code.